MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 ### PHP

-Make sure `short_open_tags` is set to `On` or another truth-y value in `php.ini`.
+Make sure `short_open_tag` is set to `On` or another truth-y value in `php.ini`.
 File uploading should be enabled and a reasonable maximum POST-able/uploadable file size must be set to be able to uplod sprite images in the Color Guide.
-You'll need to copy the `conf.php` file into the `www` directory and change the empty values to whatever your environment uses.
+You'll need to copy the `setup/conf.php` file into the `includes` directory and change the empty values to whatever your environment uses.

 Optionally, use the `xdebug` extension or [Kint](http://raveren.github.io/kint/) to ease debugging with stack traces/cleaner var_dump outputs.
 Setting `max_execution_time` to `10` *(seconds)* or below is also recommended for development in case an infinite loop breaks loose.
 You never know.